 Healthy, diverse plant communities will have multiple functional plant groups (grasses, forbs, legumes and woody plants) as well as cool- and warm-season plants that all contribute to a functioning energy cycle.

-Anything we can do to help the sun reach more photosynthesizing plants will help keep the energy cycle moving, transferring more of the sun’s energy into living creatures.
+Anything we can do to help the sun reach more photosynthesizing plants will help keep the energy flow moving, transferring more of the sun’s energy into living creatures.
 Using high stock density as part of an adaptive multi-paddock (AMP) grazing program can be beneficial by not removing too much of the plant’s leaf area (solar panels) and allowing for adequate recovery.

 Water cycles through the ecosystem by some of the processes we learned in middle school science: evaporation, precipitation, infiltration (or runoff) and transpiration.
 Having good ground cover of both actively growing plants and plant litter is key to this process, as is healthy soil that water can flow into.